Detailed Methodology

 IMPORTANT INFORMATION

 allocatewise.com does not provide investment advice and you should not be engaging in any investment activity without full understanding or a financial advisor.
-The below is an example of what an inflation optimized portfolio may look like.
+The below is an example of what an inflation-optimized portfolio may look like.
 It does not represent a recommendation or endorsement of any product.
-In investments and these example portfolios capital is at risk. allocatewise is not responsible for how you use this information. allocatewise is not regulated by the Financial Conduct Authority (FCA) or any other supervisory authorithy.
+When investing and also in any of these example portfolios the invested capital is at risk. allocatewise is not responsible for how you use this information. allocatewise is not regulated by the Financial Conduct Authority (FCA) or any other supervisory authorithy.

 Detailed Methodology - Challenge - Solution

-Saving money to live off later in life ("retirement") is different from general investing.
-In general investing the benchmark is the riskfree rate paid by governments on their debt.
+Saving money to live from later in life ("retirement") is different from general investing.
+In general investing the benchmark is the risk-free rate paid by governments on their debt.
 When saving for retirement, the benchmark is the increase in the future cost of living.
 For simplicity this can be assumed to be inflation - usually expressed as the Consumper Price Index (or CPI).
-Of course, it is debatable if ones personal consumption costs increase with inflation.
-But in lack of better alternatives measuring inflation, using CPI or RPI (in the UK) is better than nothing at all.
+Of course, it is debatable if one's personal consumption costs increase with inflation.
+But without better alternatives for measuring inflation, using CPI or RPI (in the UK) is better than nothing at all.
 In addition, nobody knows what their future cost of living will be.
-The best we can do is probably to look at prices for things now.
+The best we can do is to consider current prices for things and extrapolate with inflation.

-Looking at retirement savings from inflation focus does not only tend to increase the return that is required to exceed the benchmark.
+Looking at retirement savings with consideration to inflation does not only tend to increase the return that is required to exceed the benchmark.
 It changes the whole equation!

 What matters is the performance against the goal of maintaining a good standard of living, as measured by the portfolio's performance against the CPI.